Part 4ProtectionSafety

 Why Part 4 Matters Most

-Part 4 of BS 7671 is the most heavily weighted section in the exam, typically contributing around 12 questions out of 60 in a mock test.
+Part 4 of BS 7671 is the most heavily weighted section in the exam, contributing around 15 questions out of 60 in a mock test.
 It covers the critical topic of protection for safety in electrical installations.

 Key Areas in Part 4